neumond/parchment-syntax/README.md

 - CSS/Less (bundled)
 - Json (bundled)
 - Yaml (bundled)
-- React JSX `apm install language-javascript-jsx`
+- React JSX
+    `apm install language-babel`

-    This package is obtrusive and breaks bundled javascript highlighter, which is better in my opinion.
+    These packages are obtrusive and break bundled javascript highlighter, which is better in my opinion.
 To keep `.js` files untouched add to config:

     ```coffee